Kung Fu Panda: Kung Fu Panda: Secrets of the Scroll (2016)

 Kung Fu Panda: Secrets of the Scroll is an animated short film officially released as a bonus feature in the Kung Fu Panda: Ultimate Edition of Awesomeness Blu-ray pack in January 2016.
 Secrets of the Scroll details the forming of the Furious Five, and their first fight together against a common enemy.
-Unlike previous Kung Fu Panda short films, Secrets of the Scroll has yet to be released on its own DVD or Blu-ray.

 Panda Paws (2016)

-Panda Paws, is a short film that was released with the home media of Kung Fu Panda 3.
+Panda Paws is a short film that was released with the home media of Kung Fu Panda 3.
 Panda Paws involves the character Mei Mei (voiced by Kate Hudson) competing with Bao at the "Spring Festival".
 A version of the short was previously released in theaters preceding the DreamWorks Animation film Home in 2015, with Rebel Wilson voicing Mei Mei, prior to her firing from Kung Fu Panda 3.

+Dueling Dumplings (2024)

+Dueling Dumplings is a short film that was released with the home media of Kung Fu Panda 4, taking place after the events of the movie.
+It involves Po and Zhen offering each other dumplings from their respective homelands.
+They bicker over whose are better and try to force each other to try them.
+After a playful battle, they end up tasting each other's dumplings and end up liking them.